 Why we don’t use the Software Maintainability Index

-The formula is presented in the following figure.
+The formula for the Maintainability Index is presented in the following figure:

 Several static analysis and software development tools, including Microsoft Visual Studio, compute the Maintainability Index .